nbappi13/nbappi13/README.md

 ### ⚡ Beyond Coding:
 🏏 Cricket Enthusiast (Opening Batsman) | 🏊 Passion for Swimming

+##  Hobbies
+Reforestation is my passion – transforming barren spaces into lush landscapes.
+I dream of a world where trees reach the sky, grass covers the earth, and nature thrives.
+Through planting, we restore balance between humanity and the environment.

 📌 **Looking for a Junior Web Developer role** | Open to collaborations & learning opportunities!

 ## 📫 Let's Connect